 - Crown servants

-- anyone who works onboard a ship registered in the United Kingdom - unless you work wholly outside Northern Ireland, are not ordinarily resident in Northern Ireland or are employed under merchant shipping legislation
+- anyone who works onboard a ship registered in the United Kingdom - unless you work wholly outside Northern Ireland, are not normally resident in Northern Ireland or are employed under merchant shipping legislation

 - Employment status